vishnusaibhosekar/activity-tracker/README.md

-Here is the reformatted text in Markdown format:

 # **Activity Tracker App**

 This is a cross-platform activity tracking app with a built-in Pomodoro timer.
 Use it on both desktop and mobile to stay productive!